hao-ai-lab/vllm-ltr/README.md

 ## Installation

-vllm-ltr is built on [vLLM](https://github.com/vllm-project/vllm).
+vllm-ltr is built on [vLLM](https://github.com/vllm-project/vllm) for inference and [allRank](https://github.com/allegro/allRank) for training.
 To install our modified version, follow these steps:

 ```
 conda create -n vllm-ltr python=3.10